Sagexd08/StealthScore/PROJECT_STATUS.md

-# 🛡️ PitchGuard - OnlyFounders AI Hackathon Project Status
+# 🛡️ Stealth Score - OnlyFounders AI Hackathon Project Status

 ## 🎯 Project Overview
-**PitchGuard** is a privacy-preserving AI agent for decentralized fundraising evaluation, built for the OnlyFounders AI hackathon.
+**Stealth Score** is a privacy-preserving AI agent for decentralized fundraising evaluation, built for the OnlyFounders AI hackathon.
 It combines advanced privacy technologies with beautiful UI/UX to create a secure pitch analysis platform.

 ## ✅ Completed Features